marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Barraud, J., 2006.
 The use of watershed segmentation and GIS software for textural analysis of thin sections.
 Journal of Volcanology and Geothermal Research 154, 17–33. doi:[10.1016/j.jvolgeores.2005.09.017](http://dx.doi.org/10.1016%2Fj.jvolgeores.2005.09.017)

-> This paper propose a workflow for grain segmentation and grain analysis that differs slightly from others approaches referred here.
-For grain segmentation it uses anisotropic diffusion + watershed segmentation.
-For grain size analysis he promotes the use of geographical information systems (GIS) and vector graphics instead of using imageJ-type applications and raster images.
+> This paper propose a workflow for grain segmentation and grain analysis in rocks that differs slightly from other approaches referred here.
+For grain segmentation it uses anisotropic diffusion plus watershed segmentation.
+For grain size analysis he promotes the use of geographical information systems (GIS) and vector graphics over the use of ImageJ-type applications plus raster images.

 Heilbronner, R., 2000.
 Automatic grain boundary detection and grain size analysis using polarization micrographs or orientation images.
 J. Struct.
 Geol.
 22, 969–981. doi:[10.1016/S0191-8141(00)00014-6](http://www.sciencedirect.com/science/article/pii/S0191814100000146)